 4/5 of Ease of Use

 The main selling point of the KeepKey is its integration with Shapeshift.
-This means that the wallet already has an in crypto to crypto exchange inside.
+This means that the wallet already has an in-built crypto-to-crypto exchange inside.
 This makes trading between cryptocurrencies easy and convenient.

-For casual trader or newcomers to crypto, they may not want to spend that much on a hardware wallet.
-And whilst the KeepKey is the most affordable wallet at USD$49, the security issues are enough to make consumers seriously consider spending an extra USD$10 for a Ledger Nano S which is more secure and compact.
+And whilst the KeepKey is the most affordable wallet at USD 49, the security issues are enough to make consumers seriously consider spending an extra USD 10 for a Ledger Nano S (soon to be retired), or a USD 30 extra for the new Nano S Plus, both of which are more secure, compact, and have a wide range of cryptocurrency support available.

 Security Rating: 3/5